zryska/Edge-Data-Store-Docs/Beta2/SDS/Reading_Data_API.md

     Interpolated?startIndex=2017-11-23T13:00:00Z&endIndex=2017-11-23T15:00:00Z&count=3
 ```

-the start and end fall exactly on event indexes, and the number of events from start to end match the count of three (3).
+The start and end fall exactly on event indexes, and the number of events from start to end match the count of three (3).

 **Response body**